AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-google-adwords-as-a-launchpoint-service.md

 >[!AVAILABILITY]
 >
->Not all customers have purchased this feature.
-Please contact the Adobe Account Team (your Account Manager) for details.
+>Not all Marketo Engage users have purchased this functionality.
+Contact the Adobe Account Team (your Account Manager) for details.

 >[!NOTE]
 >